 While growing up in a suburb of Detroit, Michigan a career in professional theatre was never really a thought and New York seemed like such a far-off place.
-Fast-forward a few decades, and after almost 10 years touring the world with 8 different productions, I now find myself outside of Albany, NY.
-I have fostered a unique blend of photographic knowledge and theatrical lighting design that allows me to truly understand the nuances present on the theatrical stage.
-This unique skill set helps me understand a wide variety of production settings and to best capture images that will continue to document productions and characters for years to come and create imagery in the real world that borrows the aesthetic from the theatrical stage.
+Fast-forward a few decades, and I have spent almost 10 years touring the world with 8 different productions, and have spent three years managing the lighting systems for a 4-venue experimental performing arts center outside of Albany, NY.
+With all of that under my belt, I have just embarked on my latest professional adventure; a cross-country relocation to my new professional home as the Head Electrician at the American Conservatory Theater’s Geary Theatre in San Francisco, CA. Over the past fifteen-years, I have fostered a unique blend of photographic knowledge and theatrical lighting design that allows me to truly understand the nuances present on the theatrical stage.
+This unique skill set helps me to understand a wide variety of production settings; to best capture images that will continue to document productions and characters for years to come, and to create thoughtful dynamic imagery in the real world that borrows the aesthetic from the theatrical stage.

 I began my career in professional theatre and lighting while working as a student with the International Alliance of Theatrical Stage Employees Moving Picture Technicians, Artists and Allied Crafts Local #274 in East Lansing, MI and a decade later, I have worked in countless theatres and performing arts spaces around the globe.
 After moving to the NY Capital Region, I continue to work in the arts in a local Experimental Media and Performing Arts Center and with IATSE Local #14 as an ETCP Certified Entertainment Electrician.